carlosseveriano3/E-commerce-Store/README.md

-This e-commerce project was made with NextJs, and used DummyJson api to include the products.
+This e-commerce project was made with NextJs, and used DummyJson API to include the products.

 The stylization and responsiviness was made with “Tailwind css”.